opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## wl_openpathways

-National Waiting List Open Pathways
+Waiting List Minimum Data Set Open Pathways

+These data are from the patient-level [Waiting List Minimum Data Set (WLMDS)](https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/wlmds/), which are reported separately from the aggregate [Referral to Treatment (RTT) data](https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/).

-This dataset contains all people on open (incomplete) RTT or not current RTT (non-RTT) pathways as of May 2022.
+This WL_OpenPathways dataset contains all people on open (incomplete) RTT or not current RTT (non-RTT) pathways as of May 2022.
 It is a snapshot of everyone still awaiting treatment as of May 2022 (i.e., the clock hasn't stopped).
 Patients referred for non-emergency consultant-led treatment are on RTT pathways, while patients referred for non-consultant-led treatment are on non-RTT pathways.